jasujm/bridge/README.md

     $ cd /the/build/directory
     $ make doc

+## Security

+Currently communication between peers and clients is not encrypted or authenticated, save the cryptography used in card exchange between card server peers.
+Thus the application is not suitable for public network where the nodes can’t trust each other.

+Please see LibTMCG documentation for further information about it’s security model and assumptions, in particular the honest‐but‐curious security model.

 ## TODO

 Obviously the application is never complete.
-Because this is hobby project I do to learn about network software — and because I‘m an engineer and not a normal person — the interesting network stuff comes first and the (in comparison) boring UX stuff comes later.
+Because this is hobby project I do to learn about network software — and because I’m an engineer and not a normal person — the interesting network stuff comes first and the (in comparison) boring UX stuff comes later.
 In approximate order of importance the next goals for this project are:

+- Security for public networks (encryption/authentication based on the [CurveZMQ](http://curvezmq.org/) implemented in the ZeroMQ library)
 - More user friendly installation and configuration of the application
 - Persistent state for the backend (persistent sessions, keep records etc.)
 - Nicer user interface and other usability oriented features (claiming tricks,